Simon-leong/academic_resume/content/post/post3/index.md

 ---
-title: Impact of the Scaling Laws on Few-Shot Learning in Trajectory Prediction
+title: Scenario-Aware Meta-Learning:Ensuring Safety and Scalability in Trajectory Prediction
-subtitle: Proposing a kind of few-shot learning strategy (Scenario-Aware Meta-Learning).
+subtitle: Proposing a kind of few-shot learning strategy in trajectory prediction (Scenario-Aware Meta-Learning).

 summary: Proposing a kind of few-shot learning strategy in trajectory prediction (Scenario-Aware Meta-Learning).